Frequently Asked Questions - Student

 Can I miss part of training?

 We expect everyone to attend the training camp.
 Training Camp is especially hard to miss in your first year.
 We cover a lot of material during this time, so if you miss even a day, it’s going to take a while to catch up.
-If you need to miss a partial day or several days (due to a family vacation, wedding, ACT test, etc.), contact Doug at 701-200-4865 immediately so we can discuss it with you.
+If you need to miss a partial day or several days (due to a family vacation, wedding, ACT test, etc.), contact Michelle at 701-219-1167 or michelle@ndcef.com immediately so we can discuss it with you.

 How many weeks do I need to be committed for?

 Counting training week, you need to be committed for at least four weeks for 18 and under staff.
 Paid 18 and over staff need to be available for much of the scheduled summer (some flexibility is possible).
 Sometimes special exceptions can be made.
-If you need a special exception, please contact Doug at 701-200-4865 or office@ceffm.org
+If you need a special exception, please contact Michelle at 701-219-1167 or michelle@ndcef.com

 Can I miss part of a Go Camp or day camp week?